kumo-js/kumo-plugins/plugins/deployer/README.md

 #### Task Outputs

-Upon completion of this task the outputs of the stack are automatically extracted and merged with the deployment outputs.
+Upon completion of this task the outputs of the stack are automatically extracted and merged with the deployment outputs .

 ### `tasks type: custom`